Fake PayPal 800-948-7480 Scam Email (Penny Scam) – Do NOT Call This Number| IT Support & Computer Repair | Houston Tech Guys

 The Safe Way to Contact PayPal

-Never call support numbers listed inside emails.
+Never call the support numbers listed inside emails.

 The only safe way to contact PayPal is: